 The energy development of recent years has led to more efficient heat pumps.
 However, still the strong dependency of heat pump Coefficient of Performance (COP) towards ambient temperature still limits its application.

-RELaTED will develop a district heating integrated District Heating Reversible Heat Pump (DHRHP) system, thought for its integration with ULT DH systems.
-In this concept, Heat pumps will be integrated with the DH networks as its primary heat source, at sensibly constant temperatures at 30-45ºC, depending on connection pipe of the primary loop.
-In this operational environment, heat pumps will operate at very high COP levels.
+RELaTED has developed a district heating integrated District Heating Reversible Heat Pump (DHRHP) system, thought for its integration with ULT DH systems.
+In this concept, Heat pumps have been integrated with the DH networks as its primary heat source, at sensibly constant temperatures at 30-45ºC, depending on connection pipe of the primary loop.
+In this operational environment, heat pumps have operated at very high COP levels.

-With possible connections to cooling distribution systems, the reversibility of heat pumps in the core of DHRHP systems will also provide infrastructure for heat injection in the DH network at no cost.
+With possible connections to cooling distribution systems, the reversibility of heat pumps in the core of DHRHP systems has also provided infrastructure for heat injection in the DH network at no cost.

-The reversibility of heat pumps in the core of heat pump systems will also provide infrastructure for heat injection in the DH network at no cost.
+The reversibility of heat pumps in the core of heat pump systems has also provided infrastructure for heat injection in the DH network at no cost.

-Overall, heat pumps within this environment will facilitate the reduction of temperature levels in DH networks ensuring proper heat delivery in cold winter periods, and high load temperatures for DHW systems under safe conditions, without fearing the proliferation of legionella.
+Overall, heat pumps within this environment has facilitated the reduction of temperature levels in DH networks ensuring proper heat delivery in cold winter periods, and high load temperatures for DHW systems under safe conditions, without fearing the proliferation of legionella.

 Building Integrated Solar Thermal Systems Technology

 Solar thermal (ST) systems in Europe are commonly composed by a set of ST collector panels which are connected to building HVAC by a liquid circuit which delivers its heat to a tank for thermal storage and partial de-coupling of ST heat production and heat use in the building.

-RELaTED will integrate two ST collector as components of the Building Integrated Solar Thermal (BILTST) solar loop.
+RELaTED has integrated two ST collector as components of the Building Integrated Solar Thermal (BILTST) solar loop.
 These are differenced by their aesthetics and their geographic suitability:

 Glazed ST collector system